The 'Happy Birthday, GoodFellas' Week Three Wudder Sports Spectactular

 Ma, It’s a sin, to leave it there.

 Cowboys (-3) over CARDINALS

 I don’t want the Cowboys to cover (-3), or Dak & Zeke to bounce back, all while my boy Carson Palmer looks like he’s about to get bounced out of the league.
-But Dallas is likely going to carve up this Cardinals season on Monday night, two months before Thanksgiving.
+But Dallas is likely to carve up this Cardinals season Monday night, two months before Thanksgiving.

 Security?
 You’re looking at it.

 Falcons (-3) over LIONS

 Why is Matt Ryan & the NFL’s hottest team only a field goal favorite at the Lions?

 I don’t care that the game’s in Detroit, any dome is home for these Dirty Birds.

 You’ll be late to your own fucking funeral.